Revlon Logo

 Revlon LogoRevlon Logo PNG

 The Revlon logo is sophisticated and modern.
-It tells the story of the brand’s connection to generations and its gradual growth and expansion across the globe.
-The emblem has leadership, passion, and bright colors that the brand offers to its customers.
+It tells the story of the brand’s connection to generations and its gradual global growth and expansion.
+The emblem conveys leadership, passion, and the bright colors the brand offers its customers.

 Revlon: Brand overview